Xi Zhongxun: National People's Congress

 On February 25, 1980, the Central Committee formally rescinded the political charges against Xi Zhongxun, exonerating him.
 In September of that year, he was chosen Vice Chairman of the Standing Committee of the 5th National People's Congress, reentering the Party and state leadership.
 He then held the position of Chairman of the Legislative Affairs Committee of the Standing Committee of the National People's Congress concurrently.

+Secretariat

 On March 28, 1981, he commenced his involvement in the Secretariat of the CCP Central Committee.
 In June 1981, during the Sixth Plenary Session of the 11th Central Committee, he was appointed as a Secretary of the Secretariat.

-In September 1982, during the First Plenary Session of the 12th Central Committee, Xi was appointed as a member of the Political Bureau of the CCP Central Committee and as a Secretary of the Secretariat, tasked with supervising the Secretariat's daily operations.
+In September 1982, during the First Plenary Session of the 12th Central Committee, Xi was appointed as a member of the Politburo of the CCP Central Committee and as a Member of the Secretariat, tasked with supervising the Secretariat's daily operations.
 During his time as a Politburo member, Xi often focused on ethnic minority policies and religion policies.
 His view was that ethnic relations in Xinjiang and Tibet Autonomous Region should focus on addressing local grievances, working collaboratively with local ethnic minority leaders, and promoting economic development.
 In 1987, Deng Xiaoping and powerful elder Chen Yun were dissatisfied with the liberal inclination of Hu Yaobang, and called a meeting to force Hu to resign as CCP General Secretary.
 Xi was the only one that defended Hu.
 In November 1987, during the First Plenary Session of the 13th Central Committee, Xi Zhongxun resigned from the Central Committee and discontinued his roles as a Politburo member and Secretary of the Secretariat.

+Return to the National People's Congress

 In April 1988, Xi was chosen as First Vice Chairman of the Standing Committee of the 7th National People's Congress and simultaneously held the position of Chairman of the Internal and Judicial Affairs Committee, serving as the deputy to Wan Li.
 In March 1993, at the age of eighty, Xi resigned from his position as First Vice Chairman of the NPC Standing Committee following the First Session of the 8th National People's Congress.

+Retirement and death

 He subsequently resided in Shenzhen, Guangdong, for several years.
 On October 1, 1999, Xi Zhongxun participated in the grand commemoration in Beijing celebrating the 50th anniversary of the People's Republic of China.
+While attending the commemoration, he said he had decided to support the "party center with Jiang Zemin as the core".